gregknudsen/gregknudsen.github.io/projects/index.md

 >Mobile first, and built using HTML5, CSS3, & PHP.
 Having never written a line of PHP prior to this project, it was a fun challenge to incorporate it into this project.
 I decided to use PHP because of the low cost convenience of separating out much of the code into `includes`.

-#### And there are many more projects in the queue!
-I have a few more websites I need to build, and I'm trying to learn as much as I can about ReactJS as well!
-I've also been attending several local meetups in Sarasota and St. Petersburg, FL to try to learn and connect with as many people as I can.
-I'm very fortunate in that there is a great network of developers in the Tampa/St. Pete area, and I'm lucky to be surrounded by such smart people who are willing to help.

 ##### You can take a look at what else I've been working on by visitng my [GitHub](https://github.com/gregknudsen){:target="_blank"}{:class="custom-link"} page.